 Smaller wheels have a smaller diameter so they won’t roll over rocks and twigs as easy as larger wheels.
 Harder wheels last longer you’ll have less control performing slides.

 The bigger the diameter, the bigger the distance between your tail and the ground.
-This isn’t really a problem if you’re a tall skater but more so if you’re not the biggest guy on the block.
-It just requires more effort to pop your deck.
+It requires more effort to pop and flick your deck.

 Picking the Right Wheel Hardness (Durometer )

-Durometer, it sounds like someone just made that up, which is true by a scientist called Albert Ferdinand Shore.
-It comes from the Shore durometer machine which measures the hardness of materials.
+The Shore durometer measures the hardness of materials.
 The hardness of your wheels has quite an impact on performance depending on the surface you skate.

 The durometer A scale goes up to 100 and basically just means how soft or hard your wheels are.
 The lower the number, the softer your wheels are and vice versa.